Ahmedabad Smash Masters

 Ahmedabad Smash Masters was a badminton team owned by Padmanabh Sports Pvt.
 Ltd. for the Premier Badminton League (PBL).
 The team's home ground was The Arena by TransStadia, Ahmedabad.
-In the 2017-18 season, the team was captained by Indian badminton player H.S.
-Prannoy, and coached by Madhumita Bisht.
-In the 2018-19 season, the team was captained by Viktor Axelsen from Denmark.
+In the 2017–18 season, the team was captained by Indian badminton player Prannoy H. S., and coached by Madhumita Bisht.
+In the 2018–19 season, the team was captained by Viktor Axelsen from Denmark.
 The team was folded after 4th season due to financial issues.

 History

 The team's first season in the PBL was in 2017.
 The Badminton team was owned by Padmanabh Sports Private Limited.

 Ahmedabad Smash Masters was folded and had their license cancelled after 4th Season because they failed to fulfill their financial obligations.